Pacamara Coffee Beans: What You Need To Know

 If you are a coffee lover, you likely already know about Arabica and Robusta coffee beans.
 But, how well do you know your coffee bean varieties?
 If you know them well, you’ve joined the coffee geek club.
 If not, buckle up.

 Here is everything you need to know about Pacamara coffee beans.

 Pacamara coffee is a unique coffee variety, and it is the product of scientific breeding and natural selection that took decades to achieve.
 It was first discovered in 1956 in El Salvador by Fernando Figueroa on his coffee plantation farm (1).

-Pacamara coffee is a cross between two Arabica varieties: Pacas and Maragogype.
+Pacamara coffee is a cross between two Arabica varieties: Pacas (a Bourbon mutation) and Maragogype (a Typica mutation).
 Arabica coffee beans are just one of the leading coffee family species.
 But, along with Robusta coffee beans, it makes up most of all coffee sales globally.
 Two other lesser-known different coffee bean types are Excelsa and Liberica (2).

 The Pacamara variety itself is a parent of other coffee subvarieties including the Anacafe-14 coffee.

 For more on coffee variety, check out this YouTube video: